Oregon Disabled Veteran Benefits

 - Dependents / survivors: the federal Survivors' and Dependents' Educational Assistance (DEA) program supports dependents of veterans who are permanently and totally disabled from service, or who died on active duty; Oregon's education page directs eligible families to it.

-- Decide what fits: resident-rate tuition and/or the Bridge Grant for you as the veteran, ONGSTA if you are in the Oregon Guard, or federal DEA for a dependent.
+- Decide what fits: resident-rate tuition and/or the Bridge Grant for you as the veteran, ONGSTA if you are in the Oregon Guard, federal DEA and/or the ORS 350.285 state tuition waiver for a dependent.

-- Confirm current-year eligibility and the application steps with ODVA's education office.
+- Confirm current-year eligibility and the application steps with ODVA's education office (or the school's registrar for the ORS 350.285 waiver).

 - Coordinate with your school's financial-aid office (and your GI Bill certifying official) so state benefits apply against actual tuition owed.